LouisCAD/all-coroutines-pitfalls/Revamp.md

 ## TODO

-- Create illustrations in Keynote, and add them here
+- Create illustrations in Keynote, and add them here?
 - Add the "It's a Trap" GIF (play it without loop, at least once in the presentation)